peijoy/McKeldin_Mall/README.md

 # McKeldin_Mall
 Virtual Reality Tour for McKeldin Mall of UMD

 This is a Virtual Reality tour of the McKeldin Mall of University of Maryland.
 It works with Oculus Rift but you can run the project without Oculus Rift too.
+To run the project, download all the files and save them in a folder.
+Use Unity3D(5.3.2f1 or up) to open the folder.

 --- Controls ---
 M to open/close menu